Contact our corporate or local offices directly.

 Parent page: Managed Projects and Releasing a Design

-Altium Designer in conjunction with your managed content server supports Managed Projects, which enables a dispersed design team to collaboratively work on projects that are centrally stored and managed through that server.
+Altium NEXUS in conjunction with your managed content server supports Managed Projects, which enables a dispersed design team to collaboratively work on projects that are centrally stored and managed through that server.
 Related to this, the design interface also supports the commenting of design documents.
 Comments – user-added notes – can be applied to a point, object, or area on a schematic or PCB document and may be replied to by other users.

 Placed comments are available in real-time to collaborating users – those that have shared access to the document – and are saved to the server independently of the project, without altering its constituent documents in any way.
 The commenting feature is managed through the Comments panel (View » Panels » Comments), which provides the means to place, select, edit, resolve and remove comments.
 Within the document editor, the comments are effectively 'pinned' to document locations, and are accessed via an associated pop-up window.

-Note that Comments can be added and managed in both Altium Designer and in the related server, via its web interface design view.
+Note that Comments can be added and managed in both Altium NEXUS and in the related server, via its web interface design view.
 The functionality of the two commenting systems is essentially the same, and since both the project and commenting data are stored in the server, the systems work together in real time.

 Before using the commenting feature, ensure that you are signed in to your managed content server (such as a Workspace), and have opened a Managed Project and one of its schematic or PCB documents.
 Use the File » Open Project command to choose a server-based project from those that have been shared with you.
-The Comments panel will provide textural hints for these prerequisites:
+The Comments panel will provide textual hints for these prerequisites: